flix/book/src/foreach.md

 }
 ```

+The braces have no impact on the meaning of the `foreach` loop; they are purely
+stylistic.

 ## The Iterable Type Class

 We can use the `foreach` syntax to iterate through any collection type that
 implements the `Iterable` type class.
+In particular, the `Iterable` class
-The `Iterable` class defines a single
+defines a single signature:
-signature:

 ```flix
 ///